EVerest/EVerest/GOVERNANCE.md

 should volunteer to be moved to emeritus status.
 In extreme cases this can also occur by a vote of the committers per the voting process below.

-## Lead
+## Lead / TSC Chair

-The project committers will elect a lead ( and optionally a co-lead ) which will be the primary point of contact for the project and representative to the TAC upon becoming an Active stage project.
+A TSC member voted on by the TSC acts as a lead ( and optionally a co-lead ) which will be the primary point of contact for the project and representative to the TAC upon becoming an Active stage project.
 The lead(s) will be responsible for the overall project health and direction, coordination of activities, and working with other projects and committees as needed for the continuted growth of the project.

 # Release Process